nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **UC01: Add an Entry**

-Preconditions: There are lesser than 1 000 000 entries in the Food Diary application.
+Preconditions: There are less than 1,000,000 entries in the Food Diary application.

 **MSS**